cd-slash/blackjack-game/README.md

 ### Bugs

   - [x] ~~2 of clubs is index 0 so is falsy and interpreted as face down card by print function~~
+  - [ ] Betting full value of chip stack throws error (stack must be greater than 0)

 ## Deployment